AustralianCancerDataNetwork/auscatverse/README.md

 - [**auscat_ontology**](https://github.com/AustralianCancerDataNetwork/auscat_ontology): Contains tools and documentation for dealing with the ontologies used within AusCAT.
 - [**auscat_federated_learning**](https://github.com/AustralianCancerDataNetwork/auscat_federated_learning): The federated learning functionality is contained within this repository along with documentation and guidance on its usage.

+### Project repositories

+The following repositories contain code to running a specific project(s) within AusCAT:

+- [**auscat_cardiac**](https://github.com/AustralianCancerDataNetwork/auscat_cardiac): Contains code to run our cardiac substructure auto-segmentation tool and to extract and analyse the structure similarity and dosimetric metrics.

 ### AusCAT Code Guidelines

 Any and all contributions to our code repositories are appreciated.
 Please be sure to follow our [AusCAT coding guidelines](https://github.com/AustralianCancerDataNetwork/auscatverse/blob/main/guidelines/README.md) as these help us ensure a high quality standard consistently across our repositories.